jeff5343/pymodd/README.rst

 Pymodd
 ======

-Pymodd is a python package allowing for the creation of modd.io games in python!
+Pymodd is a python package for creating modd.io games in python!

 Features
 -----------------------

+- mapping file for organizing scripts
+- edit global scripts and entity scripts
-- generate modd.io scripts with python
+- command to generate a pymodd project
-- more coming soon?

 Installing
 -----------------------